 However, a different study found that oxycodone, the drug in Percocet, was 1.5 times more potent than hydrocodone, the drug in Vicodin, when prescribed and taken at equal doses.

 Generic versions of drugs generally cost less than the brand-name versions.
 Because generic versions are available for both Vicodin and Percocet, most insurance companies require that you be prescribed the generic version.
 The active ingredients in the generic versions of these drugs are the same as in the brand-name versions.
-So their effects should be the same.
+Which means their effects should be the same.

 At the time this article was written, GoodRx.com reported that the brand-name version of Percocet was much more expensive than the brand-name version of Vicodin.
 Costs for the generic versions of these drugs were similar to each other and much lower than for the brand-name versions.